6 Steps to Become an Entrepreneur in 2022- Complete Process

-The importance of a business plan lies in the fact that you can set up a road map which tells you about everything, including money.
+The importance of a business plan lies in setting up a road map that tells you about everything, including money.

-Tomorrow, you know when is it that you will run out of money if you do not make enough sales or what worked and what did not work based on your initial assumption.
+Tomorrow, you know when you will run out of money if you do not make enough sales or what worked and what did not work based on your initial assumption.

 Do not forget the hotel business failure I mentioned in market research.

 Had they done proper market research, they could have started their business smartly or probably not started had they known:

 - The average room occupancy in hotels in their segment